nnichar/Let-endure-together-to-overcome-the-COVID-19-crisis/README.md

 ## Requirements

-1. Choose 1 Data Structure to implement (Linked List / BST)
+1. Choose 1 data structure to implement (Linked List / BST)
 2. Has a sorting algorithm
 3. Use class with constructor
 4. Use Polymorphism